-Parameter Enter DATATABLE PARAMETERS & Data Type Name The name for the data table.
+Parameter & Data Type Enter DATATABL E PARAMETERS Name The name for the data table.
 The table name is limited to eight characters.
-TrigVar as long as The name of the variable to test for the trigger.
-If True (non-zero), new data will be written to the Table as long as any other Trigger Modifiers are true.
-If False (zero), then when the Table is called, the current values for the variables, based on the Data Processing Instructions, will be processed but a new data I not be stored to the Table.
+TrigVar as long as values for any other Trigger M the variables, based st for the trigger.
+If True (non-zero), new data will be written to the Table fodifiers are true.
+If False (zero), then when the Table is called, the current on the Data Processing Instructions, will be processed but a new data e Table.
 Trigger modifiers add additional conditions.
-Constant Value Result Variable, or 0 Do not trigger Expression ≠ 0 Trigger Size The size to make the data table.
-The number of data sets (records) to allocate memory for in static Constant ch time a variable or interval trigger occurs, a line (or row) of data is output with the number determined by the output Instructions within the table.
+Constant Value Result Variable, or 0 Do not trigger Expression ≠ 0 Trigger Size Constant The size to make the data table.
+The number of data sets (records) to allocate memory for in static RAM.
+Each time a variable or interval trigger occurs, a line (or row) of data is output with the number of values determined by the output Instructions within the table.
 This data is called a record.
-The total records stored equals the size Note Enter a negative number and all remaining memory (after creating fixed size data tables) will be allocated to the table or partitioned between all tables with a negative value for size.
+The total number of records stored equals the size Note Enter a negative number and all remaining memory (after creating fixed size data tables) will be allocated to the table or partitioned between all tables with a negative value for size.
 The partitioning algorithm attempts to have the tables fill at the same time.